Deploy with Confidence

 pnpm install

-pnpm build
+pnpm run build

-- pnpm typecheck
+pnpm run typecheck

 SSH Connection Issues

-# Verify SSH key is correct
+# Verify SSH key in GitLab variables

-# - Full key including -----BEGIN/END----- lines
+# Must include -----BEGIN/END----- lines

-# - No extra spaces or newlines
+# No extra spaces or newlines

-# Test SSH access manually:
+# Test SSH manually

-ssh -i ~/.ssh/your_key {{deploy.sudouser || 'username'}}@{{deploy.ipaddress || 'your-server'}}
+ssh -i ~/.ssh/your_key {{deploy.sudouser || 'deploy'}}@{{deploy.ipaddress || 'your-server'}}

 # Common issues: